Golf Ball How Many Dimples

 • Launch Angle: The angle at which the ball is launched into the air affects both distance and trajectory.
 A slightly higher launch angle generally produces a higher apex and increased carry, but an excessively high launch angle can lead to shorter overall distance.

 • Spin Rate: The rate at which the ball spins affects its trajectory and stopping power.
 Backspin is crucial for making the ball stop quickly on the green.
-However, excessive spin can reduce overall distance.
+Still, excessive spin can reduce overall distance.

 • Ball Construction: The core, mantle, and cover materials used in a golf ball construction all play a role in determining its performance characteristics.
 Different materials offer varied levels of compression, spin, and distance.